jburgaya/generative_art_tSNE/README.md

 # generative-art-tSNE

-Generative art try out using the algorithm t-distributed stochastic neighbor embedding (t-SNE).
+Trying out some generative art using the algorithm t-distributed stochastic neighbor embedding (t-SNE).

 Based on @ClausWilke